Dantheman23-coder/Tesla-Inspired-LLM-Prompts/README.md

 ### Advanced Features

-Beyond the core prompt library, TeslaMind ships with experimental modules for power users:
+Beyond the core prompt library, TeslaMind ships with experimental modules for power users.
+Each utility lives in the ``teslamind`` package and can be used independently or combined inside your own pipelines:

-- **Self-looping refinement** – iteratively polish prompts via a user-supplied refinement function, optionally capturing the full refinement history for later analysis.
+- **Self-looping refinement** – iteratively polish prompts via a user-supplied refinement function, optionally capturing the full refinement history for later analysis. ``RefinementHistory`` now exposes helpers such as ``stop_reason`` and ``improvements()`` so you can quickly audit how a prompt evolved.
-- **Federated evaluation** – run prompt assessments across logical shards while preserving a drop-in interface for future distributed backends and capturing per-shard metadata through a ``FederatedEvaluationReport``.
+- **Federated evaluation** – run prompt assessments across logical shards while preserving a drop-in interface for future distributed backends.
+The helper returns a ``FederatedEvaluationReport`` that records shard metadata, offers convenience accessors like ``prompts()`` and ``shard_count``, and supports aggregate fallbacks when no prompts are supplied.
 - **RLHF trainer** – apply reward signals from feedback providers, persist reward history, and keep prompts whose rewards exceed a configurable threshold via a ``TrainingSummary``.
+Summaries expose acceptance rates and the full reward trace for downstream reporting.
 - **Clinical safety filter** – block or mask configurable medical terms to avoid unsafe usage while optionally returning a detailed ``SafetyReport``.
+  The filter can operate in case-sensitive or case-insensitive modes, and reports include convenience properties for quickly enumerating violations.

-See the [advanced feature documentation](docs/advanced.md) for usage examples.
+See the [advanced feature documentation](docs/advanced.md) for expanded examples and integration tips.

 ### Example Task